youliangtan/edgeml/README.md

 2. **Remote Training Example for an RL Application**

-A remote trainer receives observations from an edge device (Agent) and sends updated weights back.
-The Agent then updates its model with these new weights.
+A remote trainer can access the datastore updated by edge devices (Agents) and sends updated network back.
+The Agent then updates its model with these new network.
 This uses the `edgeml.TrainerServer` and `edgeml.TrainerClient` classes.

 **Client**